 The struggle is real, as the kids like to say.
 An explosion of regulations has caused a dual problem for banks: Compliance is costly, whether you pay to meet regulations now or pay fines for non-compliance later.
-The average firm spends $60 million a year on KYC and Customer Due Diligence (CDD), and since 2008, banks have collectively paid more than $300 billion in fines for non-compliance.
+The average firm spends $60 million a year on KYC and Customer Due Diligence (CDD), and since 2008, banks have collectively paid more than more than $300 billion in fines for non-compliance.

 These staggering costs beg the question: Why aren’t banks more proactive in order to save money on the operations side and prevent hefty fines on the risk mitigation side?

 The answer lies in the data itself.
 With Know Your Customer and Anti-Money Laundering regulations, for example, much of the information needed to ensure compliance is floating around outside your systems of record in databases, websites and external portals.
 Sometimes information is actually in your organization, but inaccessible because another department owns it or the format is unusable.

 Banks’ traditional approach to KYC-AML has been reactive, according to a recent Celent report, focusing on short-term fixes to gather and verify data that results in multiple and legacy systems and hiring more staff.